ukicomputers/yolonas-cpp/README.md

 **Predicts (detects) objects from image.**
 - image (`cv::Mat`)
 - visualy display detection (`bool`, writing on given image, default `true`)
-- score thereshold (`float`, if thereshold is not given, library will use thereshold from metadata, otherwise, it will use from given argument, **values are entered from 0.1-1.0 not 1-100**, may very for if different model is used)
+- score thereshold (`float`, if thereshold is not given, library will use thereshold from metadata, otherwise, it will use from given argument, **values are entered from 0.1-1.0 not 1-100**, may vary for if different model is used)
 ```cpp
 net.predict(image, overlayOnImage, scoreThreshold);
 ```